The origin of X-ray coronae around simulated disc galaxies: Baryon census

 The baryon fraction of our sample of disc galaxies is shown in Fig.~\ref{fig:eagle_fb} as a function of halo mass.
 Here, we plot the baryon fraction of stars, cold gas ($T \leq 5 \times 10^{5} \units{K}$), hot gas ($T > 5 \times 10^{5} \units{K}$) and total baryons.
 The distinction between hot and cold gas is motivated in Appendix~\ref{appendix:xray}, where we show the X-ray cooling function as a function of gas temperature.
 In general, gas below a temperature of $5 \times 10^{5} \units{K}$ has negligible X-ray emission in the energy band range, $0.5-2.0 \units{keV}$, on which we focus in this work.

 Fig.~\ref{fig:eagle_fb} demonstrates that the baryon content of low-mass halos, $\mvir < 10^{12} \units{\msun}$, is dominated by stars and cold gas.
 The total baryon fraction within these halos is much lower than the mean cosmic baryon-to-dark matter ratio.
 This low baryon fraction is the consequence of the efficient feedback which heats gas and can eject it to distances well beyond the virial radius of the halo \citep{schaller:2015, mitchell:2019}.
-In low mass halos, we see a negligible contribution of mass from hot gas, reflecting the short gas cooling time in these halos which prevents them from making a quasi-hydrostatic hot atmosphere.
+In low mass halos we see a negligible contribution of mass from hot gas.
+This is not surprising since even if these halos hosted gaseous halos of accreted gas, their typical temperature would be $\leq 5 \times 10^5 \units{K}$, which we classify as cold gas.
 Since our sample of galaxies was selected to be isolated, dynamical interactions, such as stripping, should not affect the baryon content of the halos.

 As the halo mass increases above a critical mass, $\mvir \approx 10^{12} \units{\msun}$, we find a rapid increase in the contribution of hot gas and in the total baryon fraction.
-The increase in total baryon fraction is due, in part, to the longer gas cooling time and, in part, to the deepening of the gravitational potential well of the halo, which increases its ability to retain gas heated by feedback.
+The increase in the amount of hot gas is due to the virial temperature of the halos increasing to a value that exceeds the threshold for our definition of hot gas, $5 \times 10^{5} \units{K}$.
+The increase in total baryon fraction is likely due to the deepening of the gravitational potential well of the halo, which increases its ability to retain gas heated by feedback.
 As the halo mass increases further, to $\approx 3 \times 10^{12} \units{\msun}$ and above, the hot gas becomes the predominant mass component within the halo.
 The cooling time of the accreted gas is now so long that, after shock-heating, the gas forms a hot, quasi-hydrostatic atmosphere at (approximately) the virial temperature of the halo \citep{larson:1974, white:1978,white:1991}.

 In the EAGLE simulations, the feedback efficiencies of SN and AGN, which regulate the stellar mass and halo baryon fractions, cannot be predicted from first principles.
 As discussed in Section~\ref{sec:methods}, adjustable parameters are calibrated to match observed present-day galaxy properties, such as the galaxy stellar mass function.
 The simulations also broadly reproduce the stellar-to-halo mass relationship inferred from abundance matching \citep{behroozi:2013, moster:2013}.
 However, EAGLE slightly underpredicts the stellar mass at low halo mass and slightly overpredicts it at high stellar mass \citep[see Fig.~8 of][]{schaye:2015}.
 In contrast to the galaxy stellar mass function, the baryon fraction of halos are direct, non-calibrated predictions of the subgrid physics model.